 Eye worms: Symptoms, treatment and more

 Many different types of parasites and worms can infect the eyes.
-Eye worm infections, which are uncommon in the US, are caused when larva or adult worms enter your eyes.
-The condition can often be treated with topical eye drops or oral medications but sometimes surgical removal is required.
+Eye worm infections, which are uncommon in the U.S., are caused when larvae or adult worms enter your eyes.
+The condition can often be treated with topical eye drops or oral medications, but sometimes surgical removal is required.

 What are the symptoms of eye worms in humans?

-Not all eye worm infections cause symptoms.
-But when symptoms are present, they include:
+Not all eye worm infections may cause symptoms.
+But when symptoms are present, they can include:

-These symptoms are either direct damage from the infection, and/or damage from your immune system’s response to the parasites.
+These symptoms can indicate either direct damage from the infection or damage from your immune system’s response to the parasites.

 How can you get worms in your eyes?

-If you travel to tropical and subtropical regions, you may be more likely to get eye parasites.
-These infections are more common in certain areas such as Africa, India, Southeast Asia, South America and Central America.
+If you travel to tropical and subtropical regions, you may be more likely to be exposed to eye parasites.
+These infections are more common in certain areas, such as Africa, India, Southeast Asia, South America and Central America.

 Eye floaters are not worms